 Interest, dividends and profits from the sale of securities are exempt from tax.
-Interest and dividends (but not profits from the sale of securities) are subject to SDC tax at 30% and 17% respectively.
+Interest and dividends (but not profits from the sale of securities) of individuals who are resident and domiciled in Cyprus are subject to SDC tax at 30% and 17% respectively.
 Where interest is earned in the ordinary course of business or closely connected to the ordinary course of business of an individual, the progressive tax rates of income tax set out above apply.